Xaxis/jquery.php/README.md

 The primary intention of this plugin is to allow for calling PHP functions from within JavaScript.

-Secondarily, when the 'exec' feature is enabled, users of this plugin can execute arbitrary PHP code written within JavaScript.

 The usage of this plugin is advised in contexts where latency is not an issue and direct access to PHP functionality within JavaScript would prove very useful.